AzureAD/microsoft-authentication-library-for-js/lib/msal-react-native-android-poc/README.md

 ### Configuring in app
 Follow steps 1 through 3 in the [Using MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-android#using-msal) section of MSAL for Android's README with these modifications/reminders:
-* In step 2, please named the config file `auth_config_single_account.json` and put it in `res/raw`.
+* In step 2, please name the config file `auth_config_single_account.json` and put it in `res/raw`.
 You can pretty much copy and paste the MSAL configuration generated for you in Azure Portal and refer to the [configuration file documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-configuration).
 * In step 3, remember that for `android:path` you want to paste the base64 signature hash you generated in the console and not the url encoded version.

 ## Usage
-Import MSAL for React Native as `MSAL` like this:
+Import MSAL for React Native as `MSAL`:
 ```javascript
 import MSAL from '@azuread/msal-react-native-android-poc';
 ```